 There is no causing unless something is being effected.
-Analysis of experience will show that it is the same motion which in different ways characterizes both the agent and the receiver.
-Thus the impressing of a seal on wax is not two motions, one in the seal and the other in the wax.
-Rather it is one motion impressed by the seal on the wax.
-The seal is impressing something on the wax to the precise extent that the wax is receiving the impression just to the extent that the impression is coming from (or rather is being made by) the seal.
-Thus there are not two motions here but only one; it is by the seal but on or in the wax.
-In generalizing the principle in question, it may be said that motion is by the mover as by an agent cause; but it is in the mobile as in a receiver or material cause or "patient."
+Analysis of experience will show that it is the same motion which in different ways characterizes both the agent and the receiver.28 Thus the impressing of a seal on wax is not two motions, one in the seal and the other in the wax.
+Rather it is one motion impressed by the seal on the wax.20 The seal is impressing something on the wax to the precise extent that the wax is receiving the impression; and the wax is receiving the impression just to the extent that the impression is coming from (or rather is being made by) the seal.
+Thus there are not two motions here but only one; it is by the seal but on qt in the wax.
+In generalizing the principle in question, it may be said that motion is by the mover as by an agent cause;30 but it is in the mobile as in a receiver or material cause or "patient."

 It is important here to tighten up our terminology even more.
 The agent is the principle from which or by which (terminus a quo) motion originates, and motion considered in reference to the principle from which it comes is called action.
 However, it is extremely important to distinguish between the "principle from which" (terminus a quo) of motion and the "principle out of which" (terminus ex quo).
 The principle out of which (terminus ex quo) motion comes is the patient, not the agent.
 Motion really comes out of the patient.
 Nothing ever goes out of the agent into the patient.
 Motion rather comes forth from the patient under the causality of the agent.
 Motion in this light is out of the patient and by the agent.
 As the mover, the agent remains extrinsic to motion.
 The patient, or receiver, is the material cause out of which motion originates and in which motion remains.
-In summary, the patient is that out of which (terminus ex quo) and in which (terminus in quo) motion occurs, while the agent is that by which (terminus a quo) motion takes place.
-Action and passion, like the impressing by the seal and the impressing on the
+In summary, the patient is that out of which {terminus ex quo) and in which (terminus in quo) motion occurs, while the agent is that by which (terminus a quo) motion takes place.
+Action and passion, like the impressing by the seal and the impressing on the ao Commentary on the Physics, Bk. m, les.
+4, nn.
+306-307; les.
+5 (passim); Exposition of the Posterior Analytics, Bk. n, les.
+10, n.
+105.

-28 Physics, Bk.
-III, ch.
-3, 202a, 18-20; Commentary on the Physics, Bk.
-III, les.
+28 Physics, Bk. m, ch.
+3, 202a, 18-20; Commentary on the Physics, Bk. m, les.
 5, n.
 314.

-29 Cf. J. McWilliams, "Action Does Not Change the Agent," in Philosophical Studies in Honor of the Very Rev. Ignatius Smith, ed.
+28 Cf. J. McWilliams, "Action Does Not Change the Agent," in Philosophical Studies in Honor of the Very Rev. Ignatius Smith, ed.
 J. Ryan (Westminster, 1952), pp. 208-221.